 Beautiful.
 That’s the only way to describe it.
-A deep midnight blue, nearly indigo in its depth, marbled with black.
+A deep midnight blue, marbled with black.
 No larger than a quarter, flat and smooth.
 Glass-smooth.

 “I found it for you, Ms. Fitz,” my high school student said, handing me the small stone.
-Our writing group was just about to begin a poetry reading.
+Our writing group was just about to begin a poetry reading on the library’s outdoor patio.
 Continue reading

 Comedy.
 Of all the genres they could assign me, it had to be comedy.